One Health. One Mission. One Global System.

 World Organisation for Animal Health (WOAH)

-Animal health WOAH provides official disease notifications from countries and territories and provides international standards for animal disease surveillance and reporting.
+Animal health WOAH provides official disease notifications on animal diseases from countries and territories and provides international standards for animal disease surveillance and reporting.

 It contributes through: